memorieslp/awesome-mvps/README.md

 **Hypothesis**: People would like a service that arranges a taxi for them.

 **Description**: A web page that people would ask for a cab, with the backend done manually.
 A costumer would order a taxi through the Easy Taxi website, giving their address and name.
 This process would generate an email to the founders, containing the information given by the costumers, which they would use to call a cab company.
 This method did not require the creation of a robust system that tracks the location of the user, or that automatically finds a taxi driver based on the address of the costumer, making it easier and cheaper to validate the hypothesis.

+**Features**: The only feature of the website was the possibility of calling a taxi to your location, so you had to give some brief informations, like your name, email, location, destination and the color of your outfit.
+After that, all you had to do is wait for the cab to arrive.
+The website provided a convenience to the costumers, but it still required some effort, since you had to repeat your personal data every time you wanted another cab, and the UI was more designed for a desktop interface.
+The convenience was not at the quality the founders of Easy Taxi wanted to provide to their costumers, but it was enough to see if their hypothesis was right.

 ![easy-taxi_mvp](https://user-images.githubusercontent.com/42478443/233426377-72b3c2e7-f625-4706-a838-601eac4f1d83.png)